Struggling with Separation? Dealing with Divorce?

 Where & when do we meet?

-Workshops are currently running in Hampton (TW12), a location easily accessible for parents in Richmond; Kingston; Hounslow; Merton; Wandsworth; Ealing; Elmbridge or Hillingdon Boroughs.*
+Workshops run in Hampton Hill (TW12) an ideal location for parents living in Richmond; Kingston; Hounslow; Ealing; Elmbridge or Hillingdon boroughs.

-The workshop fee is £95 (total for 2 sessions), payable on booking.
+The workshop fee is £125 (total for 2 sessions), which is payable on booking.

-What if I am already involved in Family Court proceedings?
+What if I am involved in Family Court proceedings?

-Our aim is to help parents keep family matters out of the Courts wherever possible.
-However, we recognise that everyone’s situation is unique, so even if you are currently in the court process, our learning material will be equally relevant and valuable to you as a parent in understanding the needs of your children.
+We aim to help parents keep matters out of the family courts where possible, whilst appreciating that everyone’s situation is totally unique.
+If you are currently involved in the court process our workshop will be equally relevant and valuable in helping you understand the needs of your children at this time.

-What if I need help and advice but can’t join a group session?
+What if I need support but cannot join a group session?

 “Great course, great value, great presenters.
 Thank you!” – Lisa R. (Nov 2015)